Easter Eggs

 Augustin's Tale

 Augustin in all his splendour!
-Never has a more valiant warrior graced the face of the Earth…
+Never has a more valiant emissary graced the face of the Earth.

 Hope rises like a phoenix from the ashes of shattered dreams.